-FLL Explore will meet for six meetings and an end of season festival at Westfield High School from October 27th to December 8th, with the festival date to be determined.
-Meetings are held on Thursdays from 6pm to 7:30 with the exception of Winter Break (December 21st and 28th).
+FLL Explore will meet for six meetings and an end-of-season festival at Westfield High School from November 30th to January 18th, with the festival on January 20th.
+Meetings are held on Thursdays from 6 pm to 7:30 with the exception of Winter Break (December 21st and 28th).

 SHAM-ROCK-BOTICS is creating a tight-knit community of passionate problem solvers that will graduate from high school ready to take on the world!
 We do this through hands-on training, community outreach, and intense competitions.
 As a FIRST Robotics Competition Team, FRC 6956 is based out of Westfield High School.
 Starting in January, students have six to eight weeks to design, build, and program a 5ft tall, 120 lb robot before competition.
 Over the “build season” students are hands-on as they learn about trade offs (speed vs. weight), how to CAD parts for the robot, basic tool and machining use, problem-solving, sensor uses, wiring, pneumatics, and programming.